 Real-Time PD Technology

-How do you start taking PD?
-You'll need either a tablet, phone, or laptop computer with a digital camera enabled.
-Next, find a card with a magnetic strip (any credit card will suffice, or any card with a magnetic strip).
-Go somewhere where there's a nice amount of light.
+You'll need either a tablet, phone, or laptop computer with a digital camera enabled and the volume up.
+Next, choose a light colored card with a magnetic strip.
+Go somewhere with a nice amount of light.
+Hold the card by the top corner, right above your eyebrows.

 Using our PD calculator, you can take down your PD measurements by following the instructions.
 Within just a few moments, you’ll have a number that’s ready to go.
 If you’re logged into your LensDirect account, your PD will automatically be tagged to your account.
 If you're not logged in, make sure to write it down.